 Also, mental health screenings are part of your annual wellness visit.
 Being completely honest about your responses is often the first step to working with your provider on improving your mental health.

-Learn about the behavioral and mental health services we offer at Mercy Health.
+Learn about the primary care services and behavioral and mental health services we provide at Mercy Health.